MohammadDabbaghAutomation/TestAutomationFramework/README.md

-# TestAutomationFramework
+# Test Automation Framework
 It's a test automation framework incubates both Selenium and REST Assured technologies in Maven/Jave environment for UI and API testing.
 It's a hyprid framework which means it's Keywords driven and Data driven.

-The components that this framework is consisted of are:
+## The components that this framework is consisted of are:
-1- TestNG (data-driven framework)
+1. TestNG (data-driven framework)
-2- Selenium (test automation tool for UI testing)
+2. Selenium (test automation tool for UI testing)
-3- RESTAssured (test automation tool for API testing) 4- Extent Report (open source reporting tool)
+3. REST Assured (test automation tool for API testing)
+4. Extent Report (open source reporting tool)

 Also this frame work relying primarly on the static variables that are listed within 2 classes under tha name of GlobalVariable and APIGlobalVariable, they are intended to keep using them across all classes and to be changed/overwritten during the test execution.